 It’s great when a neighbour lets you know you left your lights on, but sometimes you wake up to a dead battery and a car that refuses to play ball.
 If you have 24-hour roadside cover, you may choose to get your car towed to your favourite workshop.
 In any event, it’s worth investing the $30 it costs to keep jumper cables in your car.
 Here’s how to how to jump-start a car, remember to check your car’s manual first.

 Alternatively, you can keep an emergency battery booster so you don't have to rely on the first car driver with a kind heart to help you out.
 Once you are back on the road, get to your nearest garage to get the battery checked asap.

 - Your car aquaplanes

 There are days during the rainy season when the PIE can look more like a lake than a busy expressway.
 On those days, you need to start by slowing down to about a third of the speed you would normally drive.
 Also, disengage cruise control as this decreases the risk of the car suddenly accelerating.

-If you hit a build up of water, your car can loose traction.
+If you hit a build up of water, your car can lose traction.
 Don’t panic.
-Resist the temptation to break hard or accelerate suddenly.
+Resist the temptation to brake hard or accelerate suddenly.